Krassnig/CodeDraw/INTRODUCTION.md

 }
 ```

-## Drawing Images
+## Images

 Images can be handled through CodeDraw's custom `Image` class.
-Images work very similarly to the CodeDraw class, they just don't have a window attached to them.
+Images work very similarly to the `CodeDraw` class, they just don't have a window attached to them.

 To draw images to the CodeDraw window you must first load the image into your program.
 This can be done with the `CodeDrawImage.fromFile(path)` function.